Tyks23/anagrams-front/README.md

 After confirming that you have NodeJS installed on your system you will need to follow these steps:
 1) Clone the repo
-2) Navigate to the frontend direcroty in a CLI
+2) Navigate to the anagram-front direcroty in a CLI
 3) enter the command 'npm install'

 The frontend application is now ready.